BryanH/spat/readme.txt

 3. Option screen

 == Changelog ==
+0.95 Added plural/singular tag to avoid confusion and easy-to-make mistakes

 0.93 Made our Stylesheet/Javascript only show up on pages that have our shortcode, for speed.

 0.90 Hard-coded stylesheet